oconnor0/BeaconRoad/CoreRules.md

 Take a look at the special abilities for your archetype and your bloodline, and choose one of each.
 If you can't decide which one to pick, go with the first one on the list-it's placed there as a good default choice.

-### Special Armor

-Some special abilities refer to your **special armor**.
-Each character sheet has three sets of boxes to track usage of armor (armor, shield, and special).
-If you have any abilities that use your special armor, tick one of its box when you activate one of them.
-If you don't have any special abilities that use special armor, then you can't use those armor boxes.
-You start with 2 special armor boxes and gain additional boxes equal to your Tier.

 ## Calculate derived stats

 Derive your hit points, IRON, WARD, and GRIT and write them down.